Diane de France: Second marriage

 Diane's second marriage was to François de Montmorency, eldest son of Anne de Montmorency, by a contract of 3 May 1557 and a ceremony that took place on 4 June 1557 at the Château de Villers-Cotterêts.
-They had a son, named Anne after his grandfather, born by late September 1560 but dead before 15 October.
+They had a son, named Anne after his grandmother, born by late September 1560 but dead before 15 October.

 On 22 June 1563, after the death of her father and then her half-brother Francis II, the new king, her half-brother Charles IX gave her, by lettres patentes signed at the Château de Vincennes, the Duchy of Châtellerault.
 The annual revenues of about 6,000 livres were meant to compensate for the gift of 50,000 écus promised for her first marriage but never paid from the royal treasury.
 The revenues from this duchy were far less than what she was owed.
 After the death of Charles, Diane became a favourite of the new king, her other half-brother Henri III.
 In February 1576, he signed additional lettres patentes, giving her the lands and seigneuries of Coucy and Folembray, including the Château de Folembray (both in today's département of Aisne), as well as some other estates in the Bourbonnais.

-Diane was widowed for a second time in 1579, after helping make her husband a leader of the politiques, a moderate Roman Catholic group in France.
+Diane was widowed for a second time in 1579, after helping make her husband a leader of the politiques, a moderate Catholic group in France.

 Later life

 In August 1582, Henry III gave her the Duchy of Angoulême in exchange for that of Châtellerault, making her Duchess of Angoulême in appanage (during her lifetime only).
 The new title came with increased wealth, so in 1584 she started building a new Paris residence, the Hôtel d'Angoulême (now the Hôtel Lamoignon).
 Construction was likely interrupted by the Wars of Religion, and only completed with a second phase of construction in 1611.

-Diane also enjoyed much respect at the court of Henri IV, and superintended the education of his son Louis XIII.
+Diane was influential in the reconciliation of Henry III with Henry of Navarre and enjoyed much respect at court when the latter became king as Henry IV.
+She also helped to raise her niece, Charlotte de Montmorency, with whom Henry IV was later to fall in love.

 Diane died on 11 January 1619 in Paris.
-Her surviving letters reveal her as a woman of great courage and tolerance.
+Her surviving letters reveal her as a woman of "great courage and tolerance".